gus27/bonn-tree-finder/data-generation/README.md

 # Data Generation

-The size of the tree data JSON file which is [around 27 MB](http://stadtplan.bonn.de/geojson?Thema=21367&koordsys=4326) big.
+The size of the tree data JSON file is [around 27 MB](http://stadtplan.bonn.de/geojson?Thema=21367&koordsys=4326) big.
 This would take too much time when loaded by an AJAX request.
 So I wrote a python script to split the data: one JSON file per district.
 The districts polygons can be found [here](http://stadtplan.bonn.de/geojson?Thema=21247&koordsys=4326).
 I used [shapely.geometry](https://pypi.python.org/pypi/Shapely) to determine which tree belongs to which district.
 Python's [rtree module](https://pypi.python.org/pypi/Rtree/) speeds up the process.

 ## File Structure
-Polygon data as geo coordinates for districts of Bonn are available from http://stadtplan.bonn.de/geojson?Thema=21247&koordsys=4326
+Polygon data as geo coordinates for districts of Bonn are available from [here](http://stadtplan.bonn.de/geojson?Thema=21247&koordsys=4326).

 Structure of the JSON data: